August 8, 2025

 • Conversion rate: The conversion rate metric measures how many people took the specific action required.
 In other words, it refers to the number of people who clicked on the link and took action.
 This could be buying a product or downloading a resource.

 • Bounce rate: This metric shows whether emails were delivered or not.
-An email not delivered for temporary reasons like a full mailbox or large content is called a soft bounce while emails not delivered for permanent reasons like a non-existent email are called hard bounces.
+An email not delivered for temporary reasons, like a full mailbox or large content, is called a soft bounce, while emails not delivered for permanent reasons, like a non-existent email, are called hard bounces.

 • Revenue generated: This metric measures how much revenue you were able to generate from your email campaign(s).